selego/convention/README.md

 - KISS (Keep it simple) @todo
 - Services and global components should be business agnostic
 - Prefer copy paste the same code instead of DRY ( dont repeat yourself) for readibility
-- Use linter @todo seb
 - Single responsibility principle @todo
 - Make your data model as simple as possible  @todo
 - Use CRUD in api efficiently
 - Anticipate less is better than anticipate too much
+-
+- Think about maintenance @todo seb
+- Use linter @todo seb